Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 • Serve with pancakes or yogurt.

-• Store in a closed jar for up to two weeks.
+• Store in the refrigerator in a closed jar for up to 1 month.

 Text and photos by twincitiesherbs.